 Neurology residents at Mayo Clinic's campus in Arizona participate in an integrated curriculum that includes courses taught by world-renowned neurologists, teleconferenced to each Mayo Clinic site.
 Our didactic program is one of the strongest in the nation because all faculty members are intimately involved in the training.
-Unlike some programs in which senior level faculty are less visible, our faculty members conduct training across the spectrum of their careers.
+Learn about our year-by-year model of curriculum and didactics.

 Patient-centered clinical training

 Clinical practice is as necessary to residency training as didactics.
 Every patient is unique, and it’s through hands-on experience and supervision that both patient and educational needs are served.

 A highlight of Mayo Clinic's Adult Neurology Residency is its depth of clinical experience combined with an excellent mix of routine and esoteric neurological disorders.
 You’re given ample time to see patients and discuss cases with the supervising physician.
 Close clinical supervision continues to foster the reciprocal learning between supervisors and residents that characterized the early days of Mayo Clinic's neurology program.

 You’re provided with graduated autonomy as you progress through your clinical training and function as junior attendings in your PGY-4 year.

 While the core clinical training and all subspecialty training are available at Mayo Clinic's campus in Arizona, you may choose to travel to Mayo Clinic’s campuses in Rochester, Minnesota, or Jacksonville, Florida, sites for up to one elective each year.
 Elective rotations are available in many if not all the subspecialties.

 - Mayo Clinic School of Medicine neuroscience course

 - Sleep medicine